zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### dataBound

-Fires when the list box has received data from the data source and it is already rendered.
+Fires when the ListBox has received data from the data source and it is already rendered.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.